-One discount point (or simply “point”) equals 1% of the loan amount.
+One Mortgage Discount Point (or simply “point”) equals 1% of the loan amount.
 For example, if the loan amount is $200,000, one point would be $2,000 – 1% of the loan amount.
 How much of a rate discount a point buys you can vary widely, but it’s often in the range of 0.125% to 0.375%.

 When Should I Pay Them?

-Does it make sense to pay discount points?
+Does it make sense to pay mortgage points?
 Well, that depends on your goals for the loan.
 If you’re planning on keeping the loan at least 5 to 7 years, it can sometimes make sense to pay extra points for a lower rate.
 However, if you know you won’t be in the loan that long, it’s usually better to keep your costs lower and avoid paying points.
 If you pay one or two points to get a lower rate and only keep the loan a few years, you’ll likely end up paying more for the mortgage than you need to.

 Those savings are accumulated over a 30-year period.

-, but you need to stay in the loan for a while to reap the benefit.
+, but you need to stay on the loan for a while to reap the benefit.
 If you plan to only stay in the loan for around 5 to 7 years or less, it’s usually best to avoid points (if possible) and keep your costs lower.
-If you know you’ll be in the loan for at least 5 to 7 years, it can make sense to pay points, but don’t overdo it.
+If you know you’ll be on the loan for at least 5 to 7 years, it can make sense to pay points, but don’t overdo it.
 As you can see from our brief analysis here, the lowest rate on the rate sheet isn’t always the best deal if you end up paying a lot of costs to get it and don’t keep the loan long enough.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.